eonx-com/aws-cloudfront-drift-detector/README.md

 ## Getting Started

-These instructions will get you a copy of the tool up and running.
+These instructions will get a the tool up and running.

 ### Requirements
 Tested and developed on Ubuntu 18.04.